Do You Have Constant Back Pain or Neck Pain? Is Sciatica Ruining Your Life?

 Want to know more?

-For more information or to book an assessment call us on 01277 219553 or email us at: email@example.com or use the Contact Us form to request an information document by post or email.
+For more information or to book an free discovery visit call us on 01277 219553 or email us at: email@example.com or use the Contact Us form to request an information document by post or email.
 Further information regarding IDD can be found at www.iddtherapy.co.uk.

 IDD Therapy treatment is one treatment tool we use and as part of your initial assessment we will advise you on the most applicable treatment for your individual needs.